seigenbrode/mlops-sagemaker-jenkins-byo-advanced/README.md

 ## Step 2: Create Model Artifact Repository

 Create the S3 bucket that we will use as our packaged model artifact repository.
 Once our SageMaker training job completes successfully, a new deployable model artifact will be PUT to this bucket.
 In this lab, we version our artifacts using the consistent naming of the build pipeline ID.
 However, you can optionally enable versioning on the S3 bucket as well.

+**NOTE:** If you created an S3 bucket from the mlops-sagemakee

 1) From your AWS Account, go to **Services**-->**S3**